 No, you do not need to take a PCR COVID test to travel to the Dominican Republic unless your country or airline requires it or you are traveling from the UK.
 However, you may be subject to a random COVID-19 rapid breath test upon arrival.
 If you’re traveling from the UK, you must have a medical certificate for a negative PCR test result from within 72 hours before travel.

 Yes, until at least February 22, 2021, there is a curfew from 7 PM to 5 AM Monday to Friday and from 5 PM to 5 AM Saturday and Sunday.

 No, there are no restrictions on intercity and interregional travel.

 Yes, the Dominican Republic’s airports are open and commercial flights are available.

-Yes, restaurants and bars in DR are open and operating according to curfew times.
+Yes, restaurants in DR are open and operating according to curfew times.

 Yes, beaches are open, but social distancing must be observed.